Saturday, 29 November 2025

 To Jesus, there is little difference between using substitutes and using the divine name itself in oaths because both refer to their God.
 That is, Jesus indicates that even if one replaces the word Yahweh with a term further removed, such as ‘heaven’, it still refers to God as intended, and God is still invoked.
 So, the only acceptable approach is to stick to your "yes" and "no" and leave it that, Jesus says.

-By clamping down on pronunciation even of substitutes in oaths, the risk of misusing the divine name by oath-breaking is avoided.
+By clamping down on usage even of substitutes in oaths, the risk of misusing either the divine name or its alternatives by oath-breaking is avoided.
 And so the warning in Exodus 20:7 is satisfied simply by that.
 [14] So we know which way Jesus is leaning here.
 For Jesus here, avoiding use of the name is precisely not misuse of the name.
+Avoiding use is not misuse here.

 Jesus could have used his teaching on oaths to make sure the divine name is pronounced.
 He did the opposite in every way.